econ-ark/REMARK/README.md

 A REMARK refers to an open git repository that is indexed in this repository with appropriate metadata.

 The REMARK's repository must:
- 1. Have a tagged release, `1.0` or greater.
+ 1. Have a [tagged release](https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository), the last commit before including it as a REMARK should be tagged with a 1.0 release.
  2. In that repository at that release, there must be:
    - In either the top-level directory or a `binder/` directory, either:
      - installation files for `pip`: